50-seat jets will need new homes

 U.S. airlines will continue to drop 50-seat regional jets from their operations; that is a certainty.
 Higher fuel costs have made them unprofitable on many routes, and the clauses in pilot union contracts that severely restricted the major carriers from outsourcing the flying of larger RJs have largely evaporated.
 Delta Air Lines has vowed to shed another 200 of them by 2015; American Eagle seems poised for a purging.
 Where those Bombardier and Embraer 50-seaters will end up, however, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Finding A Place For 50-Seat Jets".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Finding A Place For 50-Seat Jets".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.